mckennapsean/dissertation/content/09-conclude.md

 By reflecting on other types of research we have conducted, we explored how visualization design and the design activity framework relate to other kinds of research, both technique-driven [@mckenna2015s] and evaluative work [@mckenna2017].
-Discussions for each project are considered with regard to how visualization design process models and the pedagogy of these models can be improved over time.
+In particular, we identified new types of pitfalls for design studies and observed how the steps of the visualization design process mapped to both technique-driven prototypes and experimental design research.
+Over time, it is important to build upon these design models and continue to validate their usefulness and effectiveness for all kinds of visualization designers, from students in the classroom to expert practitioners in industry.
+By exploring more types of visualization designers over time, new models can expand upon this work to capture more types of visualization research and design projects.
 As the field of data visualization matures, it is crucial we adapt and modify our design models in order to better prescribe, describe, encompass, analyze, and communicate the visualization design process.